-The complainant was the plaintiff in a federal lawsuit filed in the Northern District of Florida, Pensacola Division, against Pensacola Junior College. complainant's allegations of judicial misconduct based on personal and/or political interests is the inseparable relationship that existed between the college, the community (from which presiding judges came), and, most importantly, the college's general counsel.
+Complainant had an unusually bitter relationship with attorney M.J.
+Menge prior to filing her case in federal court.
+Central to complainant's allegations of judicial misconduct based on extrajudicial interests is this relationship as well as the seemingly inseparable relationship that existed between the college, the community (from which the presiding judges came), and, most importantly, Mr. Menge, the college's general counsel.

 The college reputedly was one of Florida's most powerful and politically connected state institutions.
 In addition, it, along with its powerful foundation, had been the cornerstone of the Pensacola establishment for many years.
 At the heart of its existence was its powerful, longtime, legal counsel-attorney M. J. Menge.
 Mr. Menge reputedly was the most powerful man in Northwest Florida and reportedly wielded tremendous influence not only in Florida but also in Washington as well.
 He served on virtually every major board or committee in Northwest Florida, including Florida's powerful federal Judicial Nominating Commission which nominated judges to be appointed to the federal bench and on which he was considered the most influential individual (was the only local member of the Northern District panel).
 In addition, he had very strong ties to the military establishment.
 But his name was synonymous with Pensacola Junior College, and his actions suggested that he considered an allegation against the college to be an allegation against him.

 Notwithstanding the college's legal counsel, it appeared that the institution operated without the restraint of law.
 The governing body, the board of trustees, appeared to be abjectly subservient to its subordinate president, and the appropriate state agency with jurisdiction appeared to exercise little, if any, oversight.
 It appeared further that the restraints that applied to the faculty did not similarly apply to the top management team.
 Moreover, it appeared that with the board of trustees' obvious acquiescence, the administration did whatever it wanted to do, regardless of the consequences.
 If, for example, the administration had no reason to fire a person, it would invent one.
 If it had no evidence to support the firing, it would fabricate it.
 In addition, taxpayers' money allegedly was used to reward those who would bear false witness against those who dared to complain.
 It appeared that there was no refuge for an honest person to seek when confronted with the choice of perjuring himself or losing his job.
 In addition to being faced with the choice of dishonor or dismissal, it appeared that any employee who dared to bring to the attention of his superior a matter which suggested administrative culpability was summarily dismissed.
-However, with Mr. Menge as its powerful legal counsel, along with his ability to retain the top labor law firm in the state, the college had invariably been successful in defending itself against any and all charges of discrimination filed against it with the Equal Employment Opportunity Commission (EEOC) or any other federal agency with jurisdiction, regardless of the evidence supporting the charges.
+However, with Mr. Menge as its powerful legal counsel, along with his ability to retain top labor law firms in the state, the college seemingly had invariably been successful in defending itself against any and all charges of discrimination filed against it with the Equal Employment Opportunity Commission (EEOC) or any other federal agency with jurisdiction, regardless of the evidence supporting the charges.

-In the face of the threatening atmosphere delineated above, complainant complained of sexual harassment and retaliation against her supervisor/department head.
+In the face of the intimidating environment delineated above, complainant complained of sexual harassment and retaliation against her supervisor/department head.
 Accordingly, she was terminated from her position as instructor at the college on or about June 16, 1987.
 Prior to and immediately after the termination, complainant filed three separate charges of discrimination with the EEOC (sexual harassment, race discrimination, and retaliation).
 Given the institution's record in successfully defending itself against such charges, however, complainant feared that she would not prevail before the EEOC.